Table of Contents Show

 How frequently are co-op board meetings held?How frequently are co-op board meetings held?

-Co-op board meetings are held generally once a month.
+Co-op board meetings generally held once a month.
 They may be held more frequently if there is an emergency or a particular project.

 Are our co-op board meetings open to all shareholders?Are our co-op board meetings open to all shareholders?